 Death and Injury - The Downside to Driving

 In life, you have to take the bad with the good.
 Cars have given people freedom, income and convenience, but vehicle accidents are also a leading cause of death.
 Across the globe 1.3 million people are killed in car accidents every year and another 20-50 million are injured.
+It's actually one of the reasons drivers education and traffic school were invented.

 Unfortunately, young teen drivers are among the most likely to be involved in an accident that leads to death or injury.
 Got to buckle up!